timfayz/elementcss/README.md

 **What is SCSS?**

 **SCSS** is CSS preprocessor that make it possible to inject into CSS some "*programming*" features/techniques like  **variables, functions, if/else statements** and so on.
-Preprocessor is program that simple convert something like this:
+Preprocessor is program that simple convert files with the extension .scss into .css.
+For example:
 ```
 #styles.scss
 $black: #000;
+$black-postfix: black;

-.class {
+.text-#{$black-postfix} {
   color: $black;
 }
 ```
-into
+compiles to
 ```
 #styles.css
-.class {
+.text-black {
   color: #000;
 }
 ```